-The North Carolina Collection holds issues of the Daily Tar Heel (called the Tar Heel before 1929) dating from 1893, both on microfilm and in bound volumes, which are accessible in the North Carolina Collection Reading Room.
+The North Carolina Collection holds issues of the Daily Tar Heel (called the Tar Heel before 1929) dating from 1893, both on microfilm and in bound volumes, which are accessible in the library's reading room.
 Researchers are required to use microfilm copies of past issues.
-The microfilm edition of the Daily Tar Heel is housed in the North Carolina Collection's Microfilm Reading Room.
-Please see call number C071 T6.
+The microfilm edition of the Daily Tar Heel is housed in the microfilm area of the reading room.
+Please see call number C071 T16.

 Past issues of the Daily Tar Heel have been digitized, and these scans are immediately and freely available to researchers from the Digital Heritage Center.
 Issues from 1893–1992 are also available via the database Newspapers.com, which can be accessed on the UNC-Chapel Hill campus and by affiliates or for a subscription fee.
 Recent issues can be accessed from the Daily Tar Heel website.

 The North Carolina Collection also maintains the DTH Headline Archive, a searchable database of the newspaper's headlines, circa 1970-2003.

 Digitized versions of UNC's yearbooks, the Hellenian and the Yackety Yack, dating from 1890 to1991, are immediately and freely available from the North Carolina Digital Heritage Center.
 Clicking on a yearbook's title will allow you to browse that volume as well as perform keyword searches for names and organizations.
 Additionally, the North Carolina Collection holds physical copies of each yearbook, accessible in the North Carolina Collection Reading Room.
 Materials may be requested from the following links: